raspberrypilearning/recruiting-mentors/en/step_2.md

 --- collapse ---

 ---
-title: Mentor (technical)
+title: Technical mentor
 ---

-**Aims and expectations:** Uses their own coding experience or technical knowledge to support and guide young people in a session.
+**Aims and expectations:** A technical mentor uses their own coding experience or technical knowledge to support and guide young people in a session.
 They may also prepare learning resources or activities for sessions.

 **Example tasks:**
-+ Help to plan and prepare resources ahead of sessions
++ Help to plan and prepare resources ahead of club sessions
 + Provide support to young people who are new to coding
 + Provide technical guidance to help young people progress with their projects
-+ Help to set up technical equipment before sessions and tidy away equipment at the end of sessions
++ Help to set up technical equipment before sessions

-**Location and times:** The Dojo hosts sessions <mark>every week/fortnight/month</mark> on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
-Mentors usually arrive 10 minutes before each session, and stay 10 minutes after the session ends.
-This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
+**Location and times:** The Code Club hosts sessions every [week/fortnight/month] on [day/dates] from [start time] to [end time].
+This club usually runs [during regular school term time, taking a break for school holidays].

 This is an unpaid volunteer role.